sdiehl/stephendiehl.com/posts/poll.md

 6. **GADTs**
 7. **Type Families**

 **Impredicative Types** is a curious answer.
-I'm puzzled why it seems so dominant.
-My only guess is that it relates to it showing up so frequently in GHC error reporting that many people are curious about what it means having never actually used it.
+I'm baffled why it seems so dominant.
+The extension is widely considered to be broken or a misfeature, and I don't think I've never seen it used in the wild.
+My only guess is that it relates to it showing up so frequently in GHC error reporting that many people are curious about it having never actually used it.

 **Kind Polymorphism** is understandable since it's a fairly recent addition to GHC and already there seems to a need for many poly-kinded versions of existing structures in Base.
+Kind promotion itself is still a very under-used feature.

 **Singletons** is also a rather fruitful modern area of research in bringing some semblance of dependent types to Haskell.
-The [singletons](http://hackage.haskell.org/package/singletons) library has been the subject of several ICFP talks and recent meetup talks.
+The [singletons](http://hackage.haskell.org/package/singletons) library has been the subject of several ICFP and meetup talks.

 **Rank N-Types** invariably seems to always be a point of confusion in some discussions.
 I would indeed say that higher-ranked polymorphism is not widely